We Tested Amazon Redshift Concurrency Scaling: Here are our Results

 - The query does not use Amazon Redshift Spectrum to reference external tables.

 Queuing and SQA are a function of a proper set-up of Redshift’s workload management (WLM).
-We recommend first optimizing your WLM because it will reduce the need for Concurrency Scaling.
-And that matters because Concurrency Scaling comes free up to a certain amount of hours.
-In fact, AWS claims that Concurrency Scaling will be free for 97% of customers, you could face an additional usage charge if you exceed your credits.
+We recommend first optimizing your WLM because it will reduce the need for concurrency scaling.
+And that matters because, while AWS claims that concurrency scaling will be free for 97% of customers, you could face an additional usage charge if you exceed your credits.

 Enabling Concurrency Scaling